Chase & Hyatt Launch New World of Hyatt Business Credit Card

 Not only will spending on the card earn you tier-qualifying nights towards elite status, but you will also receive a 10% rebate for your redeemed points after spending $50,000 in a calendar year.

-So, for example, if you had spent $50,000 on your card in 2022 and then redeemed 60,000 points for a two-night stay at the Park Hyatt New York, you would get a rebate of 6,000 World of Hyatt points.
+Let's say you spent the minimum $50,000 needed to earn this benefit and then redeemed 60,000 points for a two-night stay at the Park Hyatt New York.
+In that case, you would get a rebate of 6,000 World of Hyatt points.

-These are capped at 20,000 in rebated points each year, which gives you plenty of room to earn points back from award stays.
+These rebates are capped at 20,000 points back each year, which gives you plenty of room to earn points back from award stays.

 Earn $100 in Hyatt Credit Each Anniversary Year

-Unlike The World of Hyatt Credit Card, you will not earn a free anniversary night certificate each year upon card renewal with the World of Hyatt Business Credit Card.
+Unlike *world of hyatt personal*, you will not earn a free anniversary night certificate each year upon card renewal with the World of Hyatt Business Credit Card.
 Instead, you'll get $100 of Hyatt credit each year you renew your card.

-This credit will be issued in the amount of $50 for any stays at a Hyatt property up to two times each year.
+This credit will be issued in $50 increments for any stays at a Hyatt property up to two times each year.
 Simply pay for your stay with your Hyatt Business Card and you'll automatically get $50 back.

 Other Card Benefits